 Summary: There is a big potential danger in the levels of confidence exuded by the Labour Party these days.
 Labour must be very careful making statements that might alienate their core supporters and particularly the young activists who were so key to the recent electoral success.
-Jeremy Corbyn’s inflexible statements to Andrew Marr yesterday that we WILL leave the European Union and WILL NOT stay in the single market appeared to set out Labour’s red lines on Brexit.
+The poll lead for Labour is not as big as the wildly optimistic feelings of so many of their supporters.
+Jeremy Corbyn’s ambiguity about Brexit is something that is best to maintain.
 Labour has done well in being ambiguous and nuanced about its position on Brexit and it really must maintain that.

 There is a great deal of optimism and confidence in the Labour Party following their near-win at the last election.
 The danger is over-confidence.
 We must remember that the Tories will regroup, they will come up with policies that are much more moderate particularly when they change their leader.
 That change is likely to come relatively soon.